coreykarnei/MaskRCNN_and_Inpainting_Videos/README.md

 # Usage
 To process a video, run a command of the following structure:
 ```
-python main.py --video PathToVideo --object ObjectsToMask
+python main.py --video PathToVideo
 ```
-Where PathToVideo is a string path to the video you wish to process, and ObjectsToMask is a string comprised of comma-seperated classes that you want removed.
-These must be listed in MaskRCNN's existing classes located at ~~ .
-ObjectsToMask can include one class or several.
-Some examples include
+Where PathToVideo is a string path to the video you wish to process.
+Additionally, you can also adjust the Inflation and Minimum Confidence.
+Inflation referes to the number of pixels to 'inflate' the object mask by, making it grow by that number of pixels in each direction.
+By default this value is 5.
+Minimum Confidence refers to the minimum value that MaskRCNN needs in order to consider a detected object as valid.
+By default this value is 0.5

+These parameters can be set in the following way:
 ```
-"person"
-"bottle, apple"
-"automobile, fork, bowl"
+python main.py --video PathToVideo --inflation inflationValue --minConfidence confidenceValue
 ```
-You can try removing the person in the test video using the following command:
+You can try removing the bottle in the test video using the following command:
 ```
-python main.py --video "videos/test.mov" --object "person"
+python main.py --video "videos/bottle.mov"
 ```